 Board-approved master class supervision training must be completed every five years in order to maintain Board-approved supervisor status.
-For those supervisors holding Board approval on 1 July 2013, evidence of completion of a master class is required by 30 June 2018.
 For those who gained approval after 1 July 2013, master class completion is required within five years of the date of completion of component three (assessment) of supervisor training.

-The University of Melbourne has been approved to run a Supervision master class for psychologists endorsed in clinical, clinical neuropsychology or educational psychology by the PsyBA titled: Process and Complexity in Specialist Supervision.
+The University of Melbourne has been approved to run Supervision master classes for psychologists endorsed in clinical, clinical neuropsychology or educational psychology by the PsyBA titled: Process and Complexity in Specialist Supervision.

 The key aim of this course is to provide training in complex and advanced process issues that are confronted as an experienced supervisor, and to provide discipline specific training on supervision competencies.
 The first part of the workshop will provide generic content relevant to all workshop participants, including an update on basic supervision requirements and AHPRA guidelines, training on core supervision competencies of self-reflective practice, providing feedback (including in difficult and complex situations) and key process issues and ethical issues in supervision (such as boundaries, managing risk).
-In the afternoon, specialised training will be provided in smaller groups on the specific needs of supervisors in the disciplines of clinical, neuropsychology and educational psychology (with case-based learning and discussion/feedback).
+In the afternoon, specialised training will be provided in smaller groups on the specific needs of supervisors in their endorsed discipline (clinical, neuropsychology or educational psychology; with case-based learning and discussion/feedback).

 - An understanding of key process issues which can arise in supervision across the stages of supervision development

 - Skills in managing these process issues and enhancing self-reflective practice in complex supervision scenarios

 - Understanding of discipline-specific issues in complex situations